Watch the webinar now:

 • Relevance for purchasing

 Nearshoring is becoming increasingly important in procurement management as it enables a balance between cost savings and efficient supply chains.
 Buyers benefit from faster delivery times, lower transportation costs and greater flexibility in adapting to market changes.
-In addition, proximity minimizes the risk of supply chain disruptions and facilitates on-site quality controls.
+In addition, proximity minimizes the risk management of supply chain disruptions and facilitates on-site quality controls.

 • Supply chain optimization: more efficient logistics thanks to shorter distances